jmduke/site/media/house-of-games.md

 image: house.jpg
 ---

-In retrospect, I shouldn't have watched this so quickly after [[The Spanish Conversation]] and [[No Sudden Move]]; I think this kind of heist/neo-noir is, as much as I love it, subject to a bit of diminishing returns.
+In retrospect, I shouldn't have watched this so quickly after [[The Spanish Prisoner]] and [[No Sudden Move]]; I think this kind of heist/neo-noir is, as much as I love it, subject to a bit of diminishing returns.
 To that end, I found myself disappointed with this to the extent that the "ploy" quickly became obvious, and once you know to watch for the trick you get more interested